PolymathNetwork/polymath-core/docs/EIP_ST20_Proposal.md

         allowances[msg.sender][_operator] = _amount;
     }

+    // Allow tokens to be moved between tranches
+    //
+    function changeTranche(address _investor, bytes32 _tranche, uint256 _amount, bytes _approval) returns (byte reason);

+    // TODO: should we have a `verifyChangeTranche` function as part of the standard

     // Any increases to totalSupply must happen in mint. function mint(address _investor, bytes32 _tranche, uint256 _amount) public returns (byte reason);